ahmetugsuz/Finland_Bus_Routes_V2/README.md

 **Note:** By default, the API limits the response to the latest 300 updates for each endpoint to ensure efficient data retrieval.
 However, you can adjust this limitation if needed.
 Additionally, the data is periodically cleaned up by a cleanup application, and you can configure the cleanup interval based on your usage preferences, from [cleanup configuration](#configuration).
 For development testing or real-life use, the cleanup interval and data limitation can be customized according to your requirements.
 The following endpoints are available:

+***Hint!*** When the application is running, come back here and make use of the API-endpoint links below by clicking on them, as long as they are not marked with `{}`.
+If they are, it means a paramter that you need to set a value for, either a place name or a number.

 - **[GET] http://localhost:5001/locations**  <a name="locations"></a>
-This endpoint returns JSON data of locations for active buses in Finland, displaying the most recent updates for each bus.
+This endpoint returns JSON data of locations for active buses in the Helsinki region.
     **Example response for API endpoint `/locations`:**

     ```json